-No. 05 – I will give you such as I have – Acts 3
+Study 5: I will give you what I have – Acts 3

 One day Peter and John were walking to the Temple.
 I wonder what the conversation must have been on that day.
 Was it still the amazing way that the Holy Spirit had come to them?
 Was it the three thousand new believers at Pentecost?
 Was it an admin conversation – what are we going to do when we run out of room at the Temple?
 It is interesting speculation, and nowhere is it recorded, but I am sure of one thing – they were not expecting what happened next.